-Filed visit to Syunik region (Kapan, Goris) - Jobs component:
+Field visit to Syunik region (Kapan, Goris) - Jobs component:

-Filed mission to Syunik region exceeding the initially planned agenda by the number of visited businesses provided with the practical insights on the Project implementation on the ground once again proving full relevance of the Project to the regional context.
+Field mission to Syunik resulted in visits to businesses implementing jobs component.
+Visit showcased that the high standards and effective results of this component, accomplished in 2021, were preserved and attained for 2022 as well.
+Once again, the full relevance of the Project to the regional context was evidenced.
 M&E exercise of the Projects' Jobs component revealed no deviation from the implementation path to the full satisfaction of the Project's Management.